-- Environmental sounds
+- •Environmental sounds

-- Instrumental sounds
+- •Instrumental sounds

 - Body percussion

-- •Rhythm and Rhyme
+- Rhythm and Rhyme

 - Alliteration

 - Voice sounds

 - Oral blending and segmenting

-- In this phase children will continue practising what they have learned from phase 1, including 'soundtalk'.
+- In this phase children will continue practising what they have learned from phase 1, including 'sound-talk'.
 They will also be taught the phonemes (sounds) for a number of graphemes (letters) and which phoneme is represented by which grapheme.
-They may use pictures or hand movements to help them remember these. - VC (vowel, consonant) and CVC (consonant, vowel, consonant) words
+They may use pictures ie mnemonics - VC (vowel, consonant) and CVC (consonant, vowel, consonant) words